 Tier 2 supports target expected behavior by providing positive reinforcement for often.
 For example, students who participate in a Tier 2 Check-in Check-out intervention engage in feedback sessions with their classroom teacher and other adults in the school as many as 5-7 times per day.
 Many students view this positive adult attention as reinforcing and as a result may be more likely to continue engaging in expected behaviors.

-At this level, another key practice to prevent problem behaviors is to anticipate when a student is likely to act out and do something to get ahead of it.
+At this level, another key practice to prevent unwanted behaviors is to anticipate when a student is likely to act out and do something to get ahead of it.
 For example, specifically reminding students of classroom expectations.
 These pre-corrections might be gestures or verbal statements delivered to an entire class, a small group of students, or with an individual student.
 Pre-corrections set students up for success by reminding them, prior to any problem, what to do.

 It is important to consider why students engage in certain behaviors in order align Tier 2 interventions best suited to their needs.
-When they know what motivates students to behave a certain way, teachers can help them find alternatives to their unwanted behavior.
+When they know what motivates students to behave a certain way, teachers can help them find more acceptable alternatives to their unwanted behavior.

 Some students receiving Tier 2 behavior support may need additional academic support, too.
-Often challenging behavior serves the purpose of allowing students to avoid or even escape academic tasks that are beyond their skill level.
+Often unwanted behavior serves the purpose of allowing students to avoid or even escape academic tasks that are beyond their skill level.
 Academic intervention along with behavioral supports may be needed to improve student success.

 In addition to monitoring Tier 2 systems, the Tier 2 team meets regularly to design and refine Tier 2 interventions in the building.
 The team is responsible for reviewing students referred for additional supports and providing training to families, school personnel, and students regarding interventions.
 Individuals in the following positions are often included on the Tier 2 Team: